Special Meal Requirements

 This is for people who follow a specific diet without gluten but you can tolerate a small amount.
 Soy sauce and Miso (both containing a small amount of gluten) will be used for cooking.

-For travelers with celiac condition.
-Options will be limited of course, but with our unique contacts we will try our best to accommodate your needs.
+For travelers with celiac condition options will be limited of course, but with our extensive network, we will do our best to accommodate your needs.
 Unfortunately, gluten is used directly or indirectly in the preparation of many dishes in Japan that include:

 *Soy and other sauces (for example: teriyaki sauce)